harsh0301/Automated-Scalable-Backend-Application/README.md

 # To check the working
 curl -v http://localhost:5000/healthz

-Added the db file for sql connection
+added the test file npm test to run